 The rate and extent of absorption of both the rosiglitazone component and glimepiride component of AVANDARYL when taken with food were equivalent to the rate and extent of absorption of rosiglitazone and glimepiride when administered concomitantly as separate tablets with food.

 The AUC and Cmax of glimepiride increased in a dose-proportional manner following administration of AVANDARYL 4 mg/1 mg, 4 mg/2 mg, and 4 mg/4 mg.
-Administration of AVANDARYL in the fed state resulted in no change in the overall exposure of rosiglitazone; however, the Cmax of rosiglitazone decreased by 32% compared to the fasted state.
-There was an increase in both AUC (19%) and CmaX (55%) of glimepiride in the fed state compared to the fasted state.
+Administration of AVANDARYL in the fed state resulted in no change in the overall exposure of rosiglitazone; however, the Cmax of rosiglitazone decreased by 32% compared with the fasted state.
+There was an increase in both AUC (19%) and Cmax (55%) of glimepiride in the fed state compared with the fasted state.

 Rosiglitazone: The absolute bioavailability of rosiglitazone is 99%.
 Peak plasma concentrations are observed about 1 hour after dosing.
 The Cmax and AUC of rosiglitazone increase in a dose-proportional manner over the therapeutic dose range.

 Rosiglitazone: The mean (CV%) oral volume of distribution (Vss/F) of rosiglitazone is approximately 17.6 (30%) liters, based on a population pharmacokinetic analysis.
 Rosiglitazone is approximately 99.8% bound to plasma proteins, primarily albumin.

 Glimepiride: After intravenous (IV) dosing in normal subjects, the volume of distribution (Vd) was 8.8 L (113 mL/kg), and the total body clearance (CL) was 47.8 mL/min.
 Protein binding was greater than 99.5%.

 Metabolism And Excretion

 Glimepiride: Glimepiride is completely metabolized by oxidative biotransformation after either an IV or oral dose.
-The major metabolites are the cyclohexyl hydroxy methyl derivative (Ml) and the carboxyl derivative (M2).
-Cytochrome P450 2C9 has been shown to be involved in the biotransformation of glimepiride to Ml.
-Ml is further metabolized to M2 by one or several cytosolic enzymes.
-Ml, but not M2, possesses about 1/3 of the pharmacological activity as compared to its parent in an animal model; however, whether the glucose-lowering effect of Ml is clinically meaningful is not clear.
+The major metabolites are the cyclohexyl hydroxy methyl derivative (M1) and the carboxyl derivative (M2).
+Cytochrome P450 2C9 has been shown to be involved in the biotransformation of glimepiride to M1.
+M1 is further metabolized to M2 by one or several cytosolic enzymes.
+M1, but not M2, possesses about 14 of the pharmacological activity as compared with its parent in an animal model; however, whether the glucose-lowering effect of M1 is clinically meaningful is not clear.